brandonyzhao/conicus-diffusion/README.md

 Dataset Link:

-The code is currently under construction as we apply our method to the [COSMOS-Web](https://arxiv.org/abs/2506.03243) catalog.
+The posterior sampling code is currently under construction as we apply our method to the [COSMOS-Web](https://arxiv.org/abs/2506.03243) catalog.
 I can try to provide code upon reasonable request to byzhao (at) caltech.edu